agileware/civicrm-end-user-guide/docs/contributions/widgets.md

     ![Contribution Widget Code](../img/contribution_widget_code.png)

 1. When selecting the code use the **Select Code** link to make sure you have all of the necessary code.
-1. Copy and paste into the appropriate place on your website where you would like the widget to display.
+1. **Copy and Paste** into the appropriate place on your website where you would like the widget to display.

 ## Customizing your widget